2025-2026 NYS PTA LEGISLATIVE PRIORITIES

 • Support adequate funding for school districts to provide continuing professional development for educators, school-related professionals, school leaders, and other school staff;

-• Support adequate, predictable, and equitable funding for all school districts that includes continued funding for maintenance and modernization of school facilities, and funding for general school operations that honors past funding commitments;
+• Support adequate, predictable, and equitable funding for all school districts that includes continued funding for maintenance and modernization of school facilities, and funding for general school operations that honors past funding commitments, and prioritize payment of past approved reimbursements due to schools;

 • Support efforts to maintain optimal and lower-class size for instruction at all levels;

-• Support meaningful local adoption and implementation of restorative practices in school buildings;
+• Support meaningful local adoption and implementation of restorative practices in schools;

 • Support adoption and implementation of Diversity, Equity and Inclusion policies, curriculum, initiatives, and practices in all schools;